-when it is flanked by a rotated circle than a head-on circle.
-In other words, participants searching for ellipses are distracted by rotated circles, consistent with the two objects sharing some aspect of their appearance.
-Importantly, this effect persisted even when a delay was enforced between stimulus presentation and participants' responses (allowing extra processing time) and also when the experimenters used real-world objects that sat directly in front of participants for an entire experimental session.
-Morales et al. (2020) take these results, together with other findings, to support "perspectival similarity" between rotated circles and head-on ellipses: There is indeed some sense in which the rotated circle looks elliptical, even once its distal shape is known.
+The answer is yes (Figure 3).
+When subjects must quickly locate a distally elliptical object, they are slower when it is flanked by a rotated circle than a head-on circle.
+In other words, subjects searching for ellipses are distracted by rotated circles, consistent with the two objects sharing some aspect of their appearance.
+Importantly, this effect persisted even when enforcing a delay between stimulus presentation and subjects' responses (allowing extra processing time), and also when using real-world objects that sat directly in front of subjects for an entire experimental session.
+Together with other findings, Morales et al. take these results to support "perspectival similarity" between rotated circles and head-on ellipses: There is indeed some sense in which the rotated circle looks elliptical, even once its distal shape is known.

-This finding, too, has fed back into philosophical discussions, with some scholars arguing that "perspectival similarity is real and efficacious" (Green, 2022, p.
-871), others questioning the theoretical implications (see, e.g., Burge & Burge, 2022, and replies by Morales & Firestone, 2023, and Cheng et al., 2022), and still others suggesting follow-up experiments to explore this issue further (Cheng, 2022).
+This finding too has fed back into philosophical discussions, with some arguing that "perspectival similarity is real and efficacious" (Green, 2021), others questioning the theoretical implications (see, e.g., Burge and Burge, 2022, and replies by Morales and Firestone, 2023 and Cheng et al., 2022), and still others suggesting follow-up experiments to explore this issue further (Cheng, 2022).

-The Problem of the Speckled Hen
+4. The Problem of the Speckled Hen

-Suppose you are looking at a speckled hen-a guinea fowl with spotted plumage (Fig. 4).
-You can see that it has many speckles, and you can even discern each speckle contributing to this impression.
+Suppose you are looking at a speckled hen-a guineafowl with spotted plumage (Figure 4).
+You can see that it has many speckles, and you could even discern each speckle contributing to this impression.
 In this scenario, are you also aware of a determinate number of speckles?
 It seems not; for example, you would be very uncertain if asked to report this number.
 But how can this be?
-How do our minds generate a percept having some particular number of speckles while remaining ignorant of that number?
-This is the problem of the speckled hen-specifically, its "representationalist" variant (Munton, 2021)-first posed by the philosopher Gilbert Ryle.
+How do our minds generate a percept having some particular number of speckles, while remaining ignorant of that number?
+This is the Problem of the Speckled Hen-specifically, its "representationalist" variant (Munton, 2021)-first posed by the philosopher Gilbert Ryle.

 How might this puzzle be resolved?
-A promising solution has been floated in the philosophical literature: Perhaps the puzzle arises from an intuitive but mistaken "pictorialist" assumption that perceiving a general property (here, number of speckles) derives from perceiving the specific properties determining it (here, each individual speckle).
-If impressions of the numerosity of a set of items arise wholly from impressions of the individual items themselves, then the speckled-hen scenario seems puzzling indeed; however, if individuals and summaries are processed independently, then there may be no puzzle after all.
+A promising solution has floated in the philosophical literature: Perhaps the puzzle arises from an intuitive but mistaken "pictorialist" assumption that perceiving a general property (here, number of speckles) derives from perceiving the specific properties determining it (here, each individual speckle).
+If impressions of the numerosity of a set of items arise wholly from impressions of the individual items themselves, then the speckled-hen scenario seems puzzling indeed; but if individuals and summaries are processed independently, then there may be no puzzle after all.
 However, until recently, this solution has been speculative, without empirical grounding.
 Could it be supported experimentally?